akhilnarang/dbms-project/README.md

 It is basically a registration system, which allow users to initially create an account, and then register for various events Upon registering for an event, they will receive email confirmation along with a QR code.

-For database connection, this project requires a `login.properties` file placed in the root of the repository.
+For database connection, this project requires a `login.properties` file placed in the root of the repository (format given below).
 It will be ignored by git.
 It requires a few properties declared in key=value pairs, namely

 `username`